 Bitter melon is certainly a strong flavor, but I learned to love it and I think you will too.
 And knowing the amazing health benefits of bitter melon, you’ll definitely make it a permanent addition to your summer garden.

 Amusingly, hot chili peppers thrive well in the hot summer weather.
-Don’t forget to include this hot spice in your summer garden for your spicy recipes.
+Don’t forget to include this hot spice in your summer garden for your hot and flavorful recipes.

 Did you know beans grow well with squash and corn, thus dubbed the three sister plants?
 Similarly, all three thrive well in the hot summer weather.

-With the dehydrating effect of the hot summer weather, you’ll need refreshing fruit like melon.
+With the dehydrating effect of the hot summer weather, you’ll need refreshing fruits like cantaloupe.
 Good thing they grow well this season, so make sure to include this fresh and sweet fruit in your garden!

 If you want the healthy goodness of alliums this summer, grow shallots for its shorter growing season.
 You can also enjoy the greens while waiting for the bulbs to grow.